How can I help you?

 Position sizing of panels in Vue Dashboard Layout component

-Panels are the basic building blocks of the dashboard layout component.
-They act as a container for the data to be visualized or presented.
-These panels can be positioned or resized for effective presentation of the data.
+Panels are the basic building blocks of the Dashboard Layout component.
+They act as containers for the data to be visualized or presented.
+Panels can be positioned and resized to present content effectively.

-The following table represents all the available panel properties and the corresponding functionalities.
+The following table lists the available panel properties and their descriptions.

 | PanelObject | Description |